jkubala/FluidHTN-FPS-Demo/README.md

 ### Prerequisites

 - **Unity 6** (6000.3.9f1) — check `ProjectSettings/ProjectVersion.txt` for the exact version
-- All package dependencies (including Fluid HTN) are resolved automatically via `Packages/manifest.json` — no manual install needed
+- All Unity package dependencies are resolved automatically via `Packages/manifest.json` — no manual install needed
+- Fluid HTN is included directly as a local package under `Packages/Fluid-HTN/`

 ### Setup